-The Town of Vernon Department of Public Works continues with the inspection and recording program to clean and evaluate storm water structures.
+The Town of Vernon Department of Public Works continues with the cleaning, inspection and recording program to clean and evaluate storm water structures.
 Under this program, each basin is inspected for construction type, basin condition, repairs needed, sump and sump depth, type of water flow, sediment build up depth, and inspection for illicit discharge or improper disposal of waste.
-During 2019, approximately 160 catch basins were cleaned and inspected with approximately 90 tons of sediment collected and disposed of.
-Approximately 236 basins on approximately 49 roads received repairs, replacements tops, or rebuilds and cleaning as part of our six-year Road Bond package.
+During 2020, 422 catch basins were cleaned and inspected with approximately 220.5 tons of sediment collected and disposed of.

-C: David Smith, Town Engineer

-Dwight Ryniewicz, Director of Public Works
+C: David Smith, Town Engineer Dwight Ryniewicz, Director of Public Works

-\[

-\]jschambach\stormwaterII\cperryannualreport19
+\jschambach\stormwaterII\cperryannualreport19